Pr-E/Bosch_Rexroth_Predictive_Maintenance_System/README.md

 ### Overview

-This project presents an end-to-end machine learning framework for predicting Remaining Useful Life (RUL) in industrial hydraulic systems while providing transparent explanations of degradation behaviour and operational risk.
+The Hydraulic Predictive Maintenance Intelligence System is a production-ready end-to-end machine learning and MLOps platform designed to predict Remaining Useful Life (RUL), identify degradation patterns, explain failure mechanisms, and support proactive maintenance decision-making for industrial hydraulic assets.

-The objective is to support maintenance planning by combining predictive modelling, explainable AI, and degradation pattern assessment into a unified decision-support workflow.
+The platform transforms raw telemetry sensor data into actionable maintenance intelligence through machine learning, explainable AI, failure pattern recognition, and cloud-based deployment.

 Rather than relying solely on failure prediction, the system is designed to help engineers understand: